Nikait/QHCNN/README.md

 To realistically simulate the machines on which our circuits will run, as well as the robustness of the algorithms themselves, we need to add noise to our simulations.

-There are many ways to do this, it was decided to use depolarization.
-There is some probability p, then with probabilities p/3 rotations by π relative to the axes OX, OY and OZ can occur.
-With probability 1-p, a single operator occurs, that is, nothing happens.
-Noise was added after all operators on each qubit except the actual data loading.
+There are many ways to do this, it was decided to use depolarization with probability p.

 Results with some p values on the second version of the quantum layer are below: